molecula/documentation/data-ingestion/cloud/streaming/tutorials/_posts/2022-03-31-csv-tutorial.md

 ## Configure FeatureBase HTTP Client

-If you enter your username, password, and streaming endpoint, the below code snippets can be used stream the JSON records from the files created to your table in FeatureBase.
+If you enter your username, password, and ingest endpoint, the below code snippets can be used stream the JSON records from the files created to your table in FeatureBase.

 ### Authenticate and retrieve Identity Token